jacklak-redstone/terminal-widgets/docs/widget_guide.md

 add_widget_content(widget, info)
 ```

-Advanced: For precise text positioning or colors a the terminal widget
+Advanced: For precise text positioning or colors in a terminal widget

 ```python
 row: int = 3